|

 1) Content How do you get some content without worrying about it?
 There are lots of ways.
-Here's a few ideas for getting someone or something else to worry about content so you can relax and enjoy playing with what comes up.
+Here's a few ideas for getting someone, or something else, to worry about content so you can relax and enjoy playing with what comes up.

-Begin with the incantation or introduction eg 'Once upon a time.'
+Begin with an incantation or introduction eg 'Once upon a time.'
+(You don't have to stick with this tried and true.
+There are many traditional incantations and you can have fun making them up - 'Once upon a time when watches ran backwards and salt was always sweet ...'
 Now add a character.
-'There was a very warty, brown toad.'
+'There was a very, warty brown toad.'
 The story has begun.
-To keep going describe the character a little more perhaps, and then put the character in a setting.
-'Now, this toad lived under some weeds that grew in a crack by the side of the village well.'
-Now introduce another character and describe him or her or it , then a problem, then resolve it and find an ending.
+To keep going, describe the character a little more perhaps.
+Then describe the setting, introduce another character and describe him or her , then add a problem, then resolve it and find an ending.
 Easy peasy.
 Just practice it.
 A lot of stories, oral or written, use this structure.
 Long stories often use the structure in multiples.
 The character solves one problem and then a second problem is introduced probably along with another character or setting.
-The hero of a folk tale will often have to overcome three problems.
 The good old serials at the Saturday matinee would always end with the hero faced with an apparently insoluble and deadly problem but we always wanted to return next Saturday to see how he or she would resolve it and live to triumph in the next story.
 Of course you don't have to start with a character.
 You could start with a setting - 'Once upon a time there was a swamp that bubbled and hissed and belched strange, orange, green and grey smelly gases.'
-3)Saying 'YES!'
+3) Saying 'YES!'
+This is great fun because no one knows what is going to happen next and everyone enjoys it as you magically incorporate their suggestions into the story.
+The magic is provided by the story structure above, and, your always saying 'Oooh!
+Yes!
+Thaaankyoouu!' to any offering, and the processes of association and reincorporation detailed below.
 Saying 'YES!' to any offering turns the unexpected from a difficulty into an opportunity, a gift.
-For example someone once asked me in a workshop what happens if the storyteller says - "Once upon a time there was a tiny, little . . . . . ?" and someone in the audience says - "Elephant!"
+For example, someone once asked me in a workshop what happens if the storyteller says - "Once upon a time there was a tiny, little . . . . . ?" and someone in the audience says - "Elephant!"
 Well we can make it hard and try to say - "No. It only looked like an elephant because it - blah, blah, blah." or, we can accept the gift and say - "Yes!
 That's right.
 It was a tiny little elephant.
 It had a tiny, little trunk, and tiny, little ears."
 The audience will like the fact that you overcame an apparent difficulty and at the same time were generous and accepting towards someone's offering no matter how cheeky or unaware.
 Paradoxically, the weirder the characters or, the more widely differing they are, the easier it seems to be to create a story and have it be interesting for an audience.
 4) Association and reincorporation 'Once upon a time there was a man walking around the shores of a lake.
 On the top of a hill on an island on the lake there was a beautiful woman leaning out of a window of a house.
 In a boat a fisherman cast his nets into the water.'
 So far these are quite separate elements.
+We can picture them but we want something to happen.
 They haven't related together at all and really the story hasn't started.
 As soon as we have some interaction between two of the characters (or one of the characters and the setting) then the story can begin.
 Here's one possibility.
 See how many you can think of.
 'The woman turned towards the fisherman and called out, "Peter there's a stranger on the shore.
-Pull in your nets and row over to him and offer him a fish."'
-Reincorporation is both satisfying and often necessary in a story when a character or object introduced early into a story but left out of subsequent action is brought back into the story at an opportune moment.
+Pull in your nets and row over to him and offer him a fish."
+Now we can watch and wonder as Peter responds.
+Reincorporation is both satisfying and often necessary in a story when a character or object introduced early into a story, but left out of subsequent action, is brought back into the story at an opportune moment.
 For example, if, in the above story, the fisherman and the stranger go off on some wild adventure and are both captured and turned into stone by an ogre, your audience will be either aching for you to bring the woman back into the story to rescue the two men or, if they hadn't thought of it, they will be pleasantly surprised when you do it anyway.
-Reincorporation can be a satisfying ways of ending a story.
+Reincorporation can be a satisfying way of ending a story.
 Ending a story where it began gives a pleasing circular structure to the story.
 Children love reincorporation as well.
 There is a good discussion about association and reincorporation in 'Impro' by Keith Johnstone, (Methuen,1981) in the chapter on 'Narrative Skills'.
-Just doing it © 1998 Daryll Bellingham.
-One copy of the above notes are available for your personal use for developing your storytelling skills.
-If you would like to copy, distribute or publish them whole or in part please seek my permission. |
+Just doing it One thing to watch out for is 'being smart'.
+The whole process works so much better when you relax and follow the threads.
+'Trying' to create something 'clever' usually ends up giving a clumsy or affected feel to a story. |

 |